Later Life Planning

 We guide clients through every stage of the equity release process and work to keep things moving as efficiently as possible.
 To find out more or arrange an appointment, call us on 01257 812345 or visit our equity release page.
 We offer appointments in your own home, by video call, or at our Chorley office.

-Rachel founded Aspect Mortgages, and has been advising clients since 1998 - bringing over 25 years of hands-on experience to every conversation.
-Holding the Certificate in Mortgage Advice and Practice (CeMAP), the Certificate in Regulated Equity Release (CeRER) and a BA (Hons), she is one of the most experienced independent mortgage and equity release advisers in Lancashire.
+Rachel founded Aspect Mortgages and has been advising clients since 1999, bringing over 25 years of experience to every conversation.
+Holding the CeMAP, CeRER and a BA (Hons), she is one of Lancashire's most experienced independent mortgage and equity release specialists, helping homeowners make confident, informed decisions about their later life finances in plain language and always with their best interests at heart.

 Rachel Gill BA (Hons), CeMAP, CeRER